DennisCorvers/UnityNet/README.md

     byte[] buffer = new byte[128];
     // ## Receiving
     server.Receive(buffer, out _, ref ip);

+    packet.Dispose(); // NetPackets should be disposed before they go out of scope.
+They should be re-used when possible.
 ```

 Connection for Udp is optional but makes it so that Send operations always send to the same endpoint.